 12. Mark Walton, Miami.
 The Hurricanes returned a thousand-yard back in Joseph Yearby last year, but Walton, a star recruit in 2015, stepped ahead of Yearby as a sophomore and looked like a burgeoning star.
 The 5-foot-9, 205-pound Walton ran 209 times for 1,117 yards and 14 TDs, and he also caught 27 passes for 240 yards and a TD.
 Yearby turned pro and Gus Edwards transferred to Rutgers, leaving Walton as the only running back with any experience in the Miami backfield.
 He's the best returning tailback in the ACC, in fact, and is poised to become the focal point of the Canes' offense.

 11. Akrum Wadley, Iowa.
 The underrated Wadley received 45 fewer carries than teammate LeShun Daniels last season, but he rushed for 23 more yards.
 Wadley had 168 carries for 1,068 yards and 10 TDs (6.4 per carry), and he caught 36 passes for 315 yards and three TDs.
-He's a talented, shifty, multi-dimensional weapon, and while his size -- 5-foot-11, 185-pounds -- might make him better suited for a shared role, he returned for his senior season to receive a heavier workload with Daniels gone.
+While he's not big at 5-foot-11, 185 pounds, he's a talented, shifty, multi-dimensional weapon, and despite the loss of Daniels, he still won't have to do everything now that the Hawkeyes have brought in James Butler from Nevada as a graduate transfer.

 10. Myles Gaskin, Washington.
 After a somewhat slow start to his sophomore season, Gaskin took off like the rest of the Huskies in Pac-12 play, ultimately racking up 1,373 yards and 10 TDs.
 Lavon Coleman gets a significant amount of work as a rotational back, but despite being 5-foot-9, 192 pounds, Gaskin is the workhorse, with 464 carries in his first two seasons.
 Gaskin is a smooth runner with quick feet that allow him to weave through traffic and keep this offense on schedule.